Wednesday, 10 February 2016

 − "And now you can tell me, if you want, what happened in that alley with Hope."

 − "You can be sure, Nike, that if I don’t see you within a few hours, I will go tonight to the Outskirt of the Torn Hand.
 I already said that I am practically a neighbour.
-And in any case you can come to my house.
+And in any case you may come to my house.
 My wife will be happy to receive you at last."

 − "How is the small Crystelle?"

 Deneb is Alpha Cygni, the star of the tail of the constellation of the Swan, so bright that along with Vega and Altair is one of the famous Summer Triangle stars.
-Nike was gradually forming the three vertices of this triangle with the relationships, slowly friendships, which he was gaining in the Thuban Star, and that same day, recalling his last words, he would give Richard the star Deneb.
+Nike was gradually making the three vertices of this triangle with the relationships, slowly friendships, which he was gaining in the Thuban Star, and that very day, recalling his last words, he would give Richard the star Deneb.

 − "St Alban's Road, 79, second left −he looked at me curious because of my way of retaining his address, and therefore I said−.
 Olivia is the second, and she is attacked by the southwestern wind, which blows from the left if we look at the north.
 When I was very young, I learned to find tricks to remember things.
 You see that I'm still doing."